Lonely-Toaster/Oreiors/README.md

 3. Select "Generate Xcode project file"
 4. Open the generated .xcodeproj file in Xcode 5
 5. Wait for the project to open
-6. On the top toolbar, ensure that SeagullGameEditor - Mac > My Mac 64 bit is selected as the active scheme
+6. On the top toolbar, ensure that ASK IN CLASS > My Mac 64 bit is selected as the active scheme
-7. Navigate to Project > Build For > Profiling
+7. Navigate to Project/Product > Build For > Profiling
 8. Wait for building to finish
 9. You can now open the .uproject file in the Unreal Editor